Beariish/bolt/README.md

 Optimizations may also be accepted for minor versions under similar criteria.
 A before/after run of `/benchmarks/all` is expected to evaluate the impact and make sure nothing else regresses.
 If the specific optimization isn't captured in any existing benchmark, adding one is required.

-Feature additions will need a lot of consideration, Bolt is very intentionally minimal in its' design and featureset.
+Feature additions will need a lot of consideration, Bolt is very intentionally minimal in its design and featureset.
 I highly suggest you submit some kind of proposal or plan before starting any significant work on a feature to review.
 Use cases, performance, and implementation cost will all be expected to be justified.

 ## License
 Bolt is licensed under MIT.
 See LICENSE for more information.